West Harlem Art Fund

 The West Harlem Art Fund, Inc. is a public art and media organization based in the City of New York, founded in 1998.
 Savona Bailey-McClain is its Executive Director and Chief Curator.

 Scope of activities

-The West Harlem Art Fund, Inc. provides exhibition opportunities to artists and creative professionals in public spaces located in Northern Manhattan.
+The West Harlem Art Fund, Inc. provides exhibition opportunities to artists and creative professionals in public spaces located in Upper Manhattan.
 The organization is also involved in projects related to historical and cultural heritage and supports community involvement in local development.
 Its organizational symbol is the double crocodile from West Africa, which is (one of the Adinkra symbols).
 The term Funtunmmireku-Denkyemmirreku, which means unity in diversity, represents the organization's values.

 The West Harlem Art Fund, Inc. offers various forms of public art, including traditional exhibitions, photo installations, windows, digital and live performances, which can be commissioned or through agency programs.
 The organization is committed to promoting art in public parks and open spaces throughout New York City.
-It also advocates for better maintenance, lighting, and landscaping for parks to local City and State officials.
+It also advocates for better maintenance, lighting, and landscaping for parks to local city and state officials.